Introduction

 Chapter III: The Master Link

 I wanted to ride my bicycle to Viet Nam, perhaps thence to China.
 I bought a mountain bike.
 I trained for months, admittedly somewhat interrupted when I went to visit my folks.
 But I borrowed Dad's bike while I was there, didn't entirely go to hell.
 The sciatica likes bicycling.
 More than motorcycling.
 The mind prefers motorcycling, much easier to go farther.
-The story of Nan will appear here.
+The story of Nan may appear here someday.
 And Ayuttaya.
 But let's continue with this one for now.

 Highway 1173 has a back way to Chiang Rai.
 Chicken found it once, with On's guidance.
 I could have done the same if it didn't involve a 50% grade.
 I may exaggerate.
 By a small amount.
 I got to the point that I could make it to that hill.
 And that involved some >10%s I'm sure, possibly in the 20s.
 Mountain bikes are cool, go for 0th, you can weave up a wall.
 But I cuddna take this one.
 I had to find another way.